-Below you will see a list of 12 companies and 12 famous slogans used in commercials.
+Below you will see a list of 10 companies and 10 famous slogans they use in their commercials.
 Match the tag lines with the brands they belong to.

 Brand Tag Line

 McDonalds Taste the rainbow.

 Skittles Obey your thirst.

-Burger King Is it in you?
+Burger King ls it in you?

 Subway Just do it.

-Nike I'm lovin' it.
+Sprite l'm lovin' it.

-Sprite Are you in good hands?
+Nike Are you in good hands?

 Allstate Can you hear me now?

 Verizon Have it your way.

 Gatorade So easy a caveman could do it.

 Geico Eat fresh.

 Write down the two slogans that you think are most effective.
 Why?

-Nould you buy any of these products because of their slogans?
+Would you buy any of these products because of their slogans?
 Why?